 For the court to find a person guilty of this offence it must be satisfied:

-- That you are a bankrupt;
+- That the accused is a bankrupt;

-- That you obtained property or credit;
+- That they obtained property or credit;

 - The obtaining of the property or credit was dishonest.

 It is an offence under the Bankruptcy Act to obtain property or credit by fraud after becoming a bankrupt.

 If you think you may have breached a law or regulation in your role as an employee or company director, you should seek legal advice.
 Talk to our team of specialist corporate crime lawyers today.